TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/examples/drivers/i2c_temperature.md

 # Introduction

 This example demonstrates probing of sensor via I2C and read data from it.
+\if SOC_AM65X
+The application reads data from the temperature sensor in the IDK.
+\else
 The application reads data from the temperature sensor in the EVM.
+\endif
 Application reads 20 samples from the sensor and exits.

 # Supported Combinations {#EXAMPLES_DRIVERS_I2C_TEMPERATURE_COMBOS}